 What is an entrepreneurship degree?

-An entrepreneurship degree is an undergraduate program that prepares you for a career in entrepreneurship, innovation and business creation.
-It equips you with the knowledge, skills and competencies you need to identify and pursue entrepreneurial opportunities, launch and manage new ventures, and innovate within established businesses.
+It’s an undergraduate program that prepares you for a career in entrepreneurship, innovation and business creation.
+A degree in entrepreneurship equips you with the knowledge and skills to identify and pursue entrepreneurial opportunities, launch and manage new ventures and innovate within established businesses.

-At Curtin University, our Bachelor of Innovation teaches you to become an entrepreneurial thinker and problem-solver at both local and global levels.
-It nurtures your creative mindset and gives you the right tools to solve industry and societal challenges.
+At Curtin University, our Bachelor of Innovation teaches you how to be an entrepreneurial thinker and problem-solver at both local and global levels.
+It nurtures your creative mindset and gives you the tools to solve industry and societal challenges.

 Innovation vs Commerce vs Business Administration

-Curtin offers undergraduate entrepreneurship studies in its Bachelor of Innovation, Bachelor of Commerce and Bachelor of Business Administration.
-In these degrees, you’ll gain a solid foundation in business theory and practice by studying core units such as financial decision making, and markets and legal frameworks.
+Curtin offers undergraduate entrepreneurship studies through our Bachelor of Innovation, Bachelor of Commerce and Bachelor of Business Administration.
+In these courses you’ll gain a solid foundation in business theory and practice by studying core units such as financial decision-making, markets and legal frameworks.

 In the Bachelor of Innovation you’ll also learn discipline fundamentals such as the different types of and approaches to innovation, how to take an idea from concept through to professional design, project management and responsible innovation and leadership.

-You can also customise your course by choosing a business major or specialisations from diverse fields such as humanities and science.
-Plus, you’ll have the opportunity to join the Curtin Ignition and Curtin Accelerate programs, which offer exclusive masterclasses to help you to set up your own enterprise.
+And you can customise your course by choosing a business major or specialisations from diverse areas such as humanities and science disciplines.
+Plus, you’ll have the opportunity to join the Curtin Ignition and Curtin Accelerate programs, which offer exclusive masterclasses to help you establish your own enterprise.

 What jobs can you get?